jgondin/benson_team_awesome/README.md

 We will use total traffic data as a proxy for how popular an area is.
 We will make recommendations for food vendor placement from this data.

+Step 1, clean the data:

+- create a Pandas Dataframe
+- add a turnstyle delta column
+- filter out times that are outside of 12:00am - 4:00am
+- create a histogram for each day